-	If you are facing Minnesota drug charges and want a dedicated lawyer on your side, contact Gallagher Criminal Defense Services in Minneapolis.
+If you are facing Minnesota drug charges and want a dedicated lawyer on your side, contact Gallagher Criminal Defense in Minneapolis.

-You can schedule a free initial consultation.
+Do you have questions?
+You can call for a free initial consultation.

 You can now call Drug Defense Attorney Thomas Gallagher to personally review your criminal case at: 612 333-1500